Kirin0570/kirin-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---

-I am a third-year PhD student in Statitstics at University of Wisconsin-Madison, supervised by Professor Yazhen Wang.
+I am a fourth-year PhD student in Statistics at the University of Wisconsin-Madison, supervised by Professor Yazhen Wang, focusing on enhancing quantum algorithms using advanced statistical techniques.
+I have experience in high-performance computing, machine learning, and data analysis with tools such as Python, Qiskit, R, and C++.
+I am passionate about pushing the boundaries of quantum computing and statistics.
 In my spare time, I enjoy traveling and playing basketball.